konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 load balancers, also the ingress objects help with the automation of some task when publish service to outside of our cluster, and many more.

 There are multiple choices of Ingress Controller (NGINX, Traefik, HAProxy, Kong, ...), you can find a full list of those in the [Kubernetes site](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), and all of them have pros and cons, in this guide we are going to explain how to deploy NGINX Ingress Controller.
-It is posible to use KRE with other Ingress Controller than NGINX, but this is matained by the CNCF and the maturity of NGINX itself is quite important.
+It is possible to use KRE with other Ingress Controller than NGINX, but this is maintained by the CNCF, and the maturity of NGINX itself is quite important.